nghenglim/nghenglim/_posts/2016-02-12-PostgreSQL-9.5.0-vs-MariaDB-10.1.11-vs-MySQL-5.7.0-year-2016.md

 - PostgreSQL has slight advantages at simple database read query
 - PostgreSQL has big advantages at complex database read query

-As a result, I think that choosing PostgreSQL is a better options for new project - provided that PostgreSQL comes with more features and following standard SQL.
+As a result, I think that choosing PostgreSQL is a better options for RDBMS - provided that PostgreSQL comes with more features and following standard SQL.